karmaniverous/entity-manager-demo/.stan/imports/entity-client-dynamodb/stan.todo.md

   - Refined batch requeue tests to avoid `any` casts and satisfy `@typescript-eslint/require-await`; stubs now omit `UnprocessedItems` when empty so later outputs match the expected undefined property.

+- Variance polish (types only)
+  - Relaxed internal addQueryCondition* helpers to accept a MinimalBuilder (indexParamsMap + logger) instead of a concrete QueryBuilder type.
+  - Removed local variance-bridging casts from addRangeKeyCondition and addFilterCondition.
+No runtime behavior change.

+- Interop (entity-manager): make QueryBuilder.query accept ET-aware options
+  - Updated QueryBuilder.query signature to
+    QueryBuilderQueryOptions<C, ET, CF> and forwarded unchanged to super.
+  - Fixes TS2344/TS2345 in typecheck/build/docs with no runtime changes.